deividAlfa/Alfa-166-Unilink-CD-emulator/readme.md

 It's able to change tracks, also to tell the ICS when the selected disc is not present, and the communication is pretty stable.<br>

 However the audio implementation is not done, I dropped the project at this stage because it was too much for me.<br>
-It still can do something, as-is the ICS will enable the CD audio input, so you can hook an external audio source.
+However, the ICS will enable the CD audio input, so you can hook an external audio source.

 <a id="compiling"></a>
 ## Compiling